The chances are if you’re my age you call a vlog a ‘vee-log’. According to my 16 year old however it’s called a ‘vvvlog’. No vee required.

 Its purpose can be anything you want it to be.
 If you want to entertain, educate, or even change the world; hit that record button and start talking.

-Many vloggers, though, start a vlog to make money.
+Many vloggers, though, start a vlog to make money online.
 YouTube has an ad revenue sharing system called the YouTube Partner Program.
 And many of the top vloggers on YouTube earn tens of thousands of dollars each month from the viewers they attract on the platform.

 But let’s take a step back.